Find Your Perfect School

 The ideal candidates are professionals with an engineering degree and work background.
 Students learn crucial management skills in leading a team of engineers and deepening their technical engineering skills.
 Indeed, a master’s in engineering management will test both your technical and managerial skills in surprising ways!

-Career opportunities include computer and I.T. manager, construction manager, and engineering manager.
+An accelerated online master’s program provides career opportunities such as computer and I.T. manager, construction manager, and engineering manager.
 Many earn six-figure salaries with their extensive work experience.

 University of Louisville